willow-ahrens/Swizzles.jl/docs/src/index.md

 ## Overview

-`Swizzles` is an intermediate representation for array operations written in Julia. `Swizzles` functions harmoniously with Julia's `broadcast` facilities, so that users can use (mostly) familiar syntax to build their own tensor kernels in a high-level language.
+Swizzles is an intermediate representation for array operations written in Julia.
+Swizzles functions harmoniously with Julia's broadcast facilities, so that users can use (mostly) familiar syntax to build their own tensor kernels in a high-level language.

-For developers, `Swizzles` is an experimental approach to generating efficient fused multidimensional broadcast and reduction operations.
+For developers, Swizzles is an experimental approach to generating efficient fused multidimensional broadcast and reduction operations.
 Swizzles provides the lazy `SwizzledArray` type, which represents a lazy simultaneous reduction and transposition, and the `GeneratedArray` abstract type, which users can override to take advantage of a fused trait-based implementation of Julia's `AbstractArray` built on lazy array types like `Broadcasted`, `SubArray`, and `SwizzledArray`.

 ## What is a Swizzle?

-`Swizzle(op, mask...)(A)` produces a lazy array `R` where the `n`^{th} dimension of `R` corresponds to dimension `mask[n]` of `A`, and other dimensions have been reduced out using the reduction operator `op`.
+`Swizzle(op, mask...)(A)` produces a lazy array `R` where the `n`$^{th}$ dimension of `R` corresponds to dimension `mask[n]` of `A`, and other dimensions have been reduced out using the reduction operator `op`.

 ```julia
 julia> using Swizzles